carinam17/carinam17.github.io/about.md

 <!--- ### Carina Mata | Education, Writing, and Mathematics --->

 I am a San Antonio based writer and educator with a passion for teaching, mathematics, and all forms of communication.
 For years, I have applied my knowledge and skill set to help others meet their educational and professional goals.

 As a freelancer, I tutor mathematics from grades K-12 and at the undergraduate level.
-Additionally, I am a content developer who has written on multiple topics across a variety of genres and for diverse audiences.
+Additionally, I am a writer who has crafted compelling content for a wide range of purposes and audiences.

 * * *